Should You Supplement School Speech Therapy with Private Sessions?

 Expressable speech therapist Lauren Sabatier, M.S., CCC-SLP, points out that speech therapists in schools are required to follow state-mandated eligibility guidelines when qualifying children for services.
 She explains, “Some children may have below-average standard scores on formal assessments, but their scores aren’t low enough to qualify for therapy in the school setting.”

 Speech therapy goals also must be deemed educationally necessary.
-In other words, school speech therapists have to provide services that directly support a child in the classroom.
+In other words, school speech therapists can only provide services that directly support a child in the classroom.

 For example, if a child has trouble producing /s/ sounds and also has language-based issues, the speech therapist will likely focus only on the language issues.
 That’s because language goals have more of an impact on academic performance.
 If the child’s /s/ production isn’t affecting their self-esteem or classroom participation, then the speech therapist may not be permitted to target it in their sessions.

-If your child has communication needs that aren’t deemed academically necessary, this is a clear sign you may need to seek outside services.
+If your child has communication needs that aren’t seen as academically necessary, this is a clear sign that outside speech therapy would be beneficial.
 In private speech therapy, educational requirements aren’t a factor.
+You can target specific speech, language, communication, feeding, or swallowing goals to ensure you're addressing all aspects of your child’s needs.

 3 Your child’s speech and language progress may be limited